-Services are offered to individuals in their place of residence, be that in their own homes, the homes of other family members, and in some instances, in assisted living facilities, or in adult family care homes (adult foster care).
-If the care is provided in an assisted living residence or adult family care home, no funds from this program can be put towards the cost of room and board.
+Services are offered to individuals in their place of residence, be that in their own home, the home of other family members, and, in some instances, assisted living facilities, or in adult family care homes (adult foster care).
+If the care is provided in an assisted living residence or adult family care home, no funds from this program can be put toward the cost of room and board.

-Functional – an applicant must be medically eligible for this program, which is determined by a functional assessment completed (formally called the Personal Care Medical Necessity Evaluation Request) by someone in the medical field.
-In simple terms, an applicant must require assistance with a minimum of three activities of daily living.
+An applicant must be medically eligible for this program, which is determined by a functional assessment completed by a medical professional.
+In simple terms, an applicant must require assistance with at least three of their activities of daily living.

-Assets – an unmarried or widowed applicant, 65+ years of age is permitted up to $2,000 in countable assets.
-Countable assets do not include resources, such as one’s primary home and property, provided the value of their home equity interest is less than $595,000.
+An unmarried or widowed applicant, 65+, is permitted up to $2,000 in countable assets.
+A couple is allowed $3,000.
+Countable assets do not include resources such as one’s primary home, provided the value of their home equity interest is less than $688,000.
 In addition, the applicant or their spouse must live in the home.
-Also, exempt from the total countable resources is the value of the applicant’s vehicle, burial plot, and various other personal effects.
+Also exempt from the total countable resources is the value of the applicant’s vehicle, burial plot, and various other personal effects.

-Persons who have income and/or assets over the eligibility limits or those with some hesitation regarding their eligibility are advised to find assistance qualifying for WV Medicaid before applying for the Personal Care Program or any other WV Medicaid program.
-More information.
+Persons who have income and/or assets over the eligibility limits or those with some hesitation regarding their eligibility are advised to find assistance qualifying for West Virginia Medicaid before applying for the Personal Care Program or any other WV Medicaid program.
+Get more information here.